|

 direction that they are in the IBA.
 A large billboard identifying

-interesting and useful to local people, and orients tourists and
+proved interesting and useful to local people, and orients

-visiting birders as to what to look for and where to look.
-This
+tourists and visiting birders as to what to look for and where

-links provides resource material, updates and valuable information
+with extensive links provides resource material, updates and

-for potential visitors, and is supported by local advertisers
+valuable information for potential visitors, and is supported

 The